MiniZinc/libminizinc/en/solvers.rst

   var int: cost_road = 286*c + 1000000*(1-c);
   var int: cost_final = min( [ cost_road, cost1, cost2 ] );

-Note the big coefficient in the definition of of :mzn:`cost_road`.
+Note the big coefficient in the definition of :mzn:`cost_road`.
 It can lead to numerical issues and a wrong answer: when the solver's integrality tolerance is 1e-6, it can assume :mzn:`c=0.999999` as equivalent to :mzn:`c=1` leading to :mzn:`cost_road=287` after rounding.

-A better solution, given reasonable bounds on ``cost1`` and ``cost2``, is to replace the definition as follows:
+A better solution, given reasonable bounds on :mzn:`cost1` and :mzn:`cost2`, is to replace the definition as follows:

 .. code-block:: minizinc